OskarSch24/text-to-redis-transformation-process/python-toolkit/README_PYTHON.md

 ## Installation

 1. Ensure Python 3.x is installed
-2. Ensure redis-cli is available
+2. Install required Python packages: `pip install redis`
 3. Clone or copy the toolkit to your project

 ## Quick Start